-At the SMA Law Group, we find it horrendous that anyone would abuse the most vulnerable group in our society.
+At the SMT Legal, we find it horrendous that anyone would abuse the most vulnerable group in our society.
 That is why we will work to secure the compensation you need to make the situation right.
 When you need a nursing home abuse attorney, we are standing by.

 What Can Happen In A Nursing Home

 Now and again, a nursing home abuse case makes the news.
 Unfortunately, the problem of elder abuse and nursing home abuse is much more prevalent than anyone likes to admit or talk about.
 There have been relatively few studies on the subject.
 We know that the CDC defines elder abuse as “an intentional act or failure to act by a caregiver or another person in a relationship involving an expectation of trust that causes or creates a serious risk of harm to an older adult.”

 We want to go over some of the main ways that abuse in a nursing home takes place so you can be aware of them and on the lookout.

 - Financial abuse: We place serious trust in many nursing homes with the financial information of our loved ones.
 Often, the staff has the ability to gain access to their residents’ finances.
 They also have their personal information such as Social Security numbers and dates of birth.
 This can lead to identity theft.